njPlanck/Robust-Hybrid-Watermarking/README.md

 # Watermark Embedding Using DWT, DCT, and Arnold Transform
-This project implements the algorithm proposed in the paper:

-"A Novel Hybrid DCT and DWT Based Robust Watermarking Algorithm for Color Images" by Ahmed Khaleel Abdulrahman and Serkan Ozturk.
+This project implements the algorithm proposed in the paper: "A Novel Hybrid DCT and DWT Based Robust Watermarking Algorithm for Color Images" by Ahmed Khaleel Abdulrahman and Serkan Ozturk.

-The authors proposed a robust color image watermarking method that combines:

-* Discrete Cosine Transform (DCT)

-* Discrete Wavelet Transform (DWT)

-* Arnold Transform for scrambling

-* RGB channel separation and embedding
+The authors proposed a robust color image watermarking method that combines: Discrete Cosine Transform (DCT), Discrete Wavelet Transform (DWT), Arnold Transform for scrambling, RGB channel separation and embedding.

 ## Method Summary
 ### Embedding Process